-Cold hair hits my smooth face and it dawns on me that one instant can change everything.
+Cold steel hits my smooth face and it dawns on me that one instant can change everything.
 What was intended as just a quick trim, turned into something far more sinister.

 One brief, misplaced move of the beard trimmer was all it took.
 A mane that was just coming into its own after months of nurturing and attention was gone – replaced now with the beginnings of a misguided attempt to replicate the neck beard that lost Peter Cooper the presidential election in 1876 (Google it, it’s bad).